huss-osman/devops-learning/06-aws/fundamentals/01-aws-introduction.md

 This module covers the core concepts and services used throughout **Amazon Web Services (AWS)**.
 It starts with **cloud computing fundamentals** and gradually progresses into **security**, **compute**, **networking**, **storage**, **containers**, **serverless**, and other essential cloud technologies.

 Throughout the module, you'll learn why organisations adopt **AWS**, how cloud platforms differ from traditional infrastructure, the benefits of operating in the cloud, and how AWS services work together to build **scalable**, **secure**, and **highly available** solutions.

+> [!NOTE]
-Practical examples and hands-on assignments are included to reinforce real-world cloud and DevOps concepts.
+> Practical examples and hands-on assignments are included throughout the module to reinforce real-world cloud and DevOps concepts.

 ---